rwth-i6/i6_experiments/users/zeyer/experiments/exp2023_04_25_rf/README.md

   also looking at overfitting-ratio, not sure if this is a big problem.
 - attention dropout broadcast: check no broadcast over batch/head (base-24gb-v4-attdropfixbc, rf_att_dropout_broadcast=False)
 - dropout broadcast in general: what effect? disable? running: base-24gb-v4-nodropbc. compare also base-24gb-v4-attdropfixbc
-- moh BatchNorm:  "momentum": 0.1, "epsilon": 0.001, TODO check what do we have?

 - fine tune:
   - linspace vs geomspace?